-- Core and Phase One students must wear all black.

-- Phase Two students may wear black or white in any combination.

-- Olothing must be professional, clean, and free of stains and tears.

-- Shoes should be black and professional.

-- Hair must be clean and styled prior to arriving at school.

-- 6 Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques.

-- The following is a list of unacceptable dress:

-- a.
-Foot thongs, Crocs, or beach sandals

-- c.
-Tank or sleeveless tops

-- d.
-Sweatpants, sweatshirts, and yoga pants

-- e.
-Printed T-shirts other than those with a PAUL MITCHELL logo.

-- f.
-Short skirts that fall above fingertips

-- g.
-Hats, visors, caps, or beanies

-- h.
-Spandex or biking shorts

-- i.
-Hooded sweatshirts and jackets

-- j.
-Midriffs

-- k.
+- Core and Phase One students must wear all black clothing. - 1 Phase Two students may wear black or white clothing in any combination. - 1 Clothing must be professional, clean and free of stains and tears. - Cosmetology Students must wear professional shoes that are all black.
+Barber Students may wear professional shoes that are black, gray, yellow, or red only. - Hair must be clean and styled PRIOR to arriving at school. - 6 Cosmetics must be applied PRIOR to arriving at school. - Barbers may wear fedoras, flat or ascot caps in black, gray, yellow, or red. - Barber smocks or aprons must be in black only - 1 The following is a list of unacceptable dress: - a.
+Foot thongs, Crocs, Birkenstocks, or beach sandals - b.
+Tank or sleeveless tops - c.
+Sweatpants, sweatshirts, and yoga pants - d.
+Branded clothing other than those with a Paul Mitchell logo - e.
+Short skirts that fall above finger tips - f.
+Hats, visors, caps, beanies, or baseball caps (see acceptable hats above for Barbers) - g.
+Spandex or biking shorts - h.
+Hooded sweatshirts and jackets - Midriffs - j.
 Leggings can be worn with appropriate length top or skirt/dress.
-Must not be worn as pants.

-- I. Shorts of any kind.

-- Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.
+Must NOT be worn as pants - k.
+Shorts of any kind - Clothing Passes may be used during the week except on Tuesdays and Saturdays. - Students who fail to comply with the professional dress code will not be allowed to clock in and will be asked to leave to return with appropriate attire.